 - An Afternoon Stroll

 From Peter Hilliard comes this dynamic musical offering on a text by 17th-century metaphysical, Welsh poet Henry Vaughan.
 A simple melody is embellished throughout to underscore images from the text, and a horn obbligato sounds the clarion call (“Awake!”).
 Invest time rehearsing this breathtaking number with your choir—it is well worth the effort.
 This piece, for SATB choir and horn, won the 2008 Welcome Christmas Carol Contest.
 Preview the score and listen to an excellent full-length recording here.

 Augsburg Fortress will publish Timothy Shaw’s original choral setting of “Jesus Christ the Apple Tree” (Unison or 2-part, keyboard, violin) as part of their Fall 2021 release.
 “Jesus Christ the Apple Tree” is an anonymous text full of vivid imagery.
 This original choral setting achieves timbral variety using minimal forces.
 The anthem is appropriate during Advent and Lent, as well as throughout the year.

-Concordia Publishing House has commissioned me to write a new setting of the hymn tune “Beach Spring” (“Lord, Whose Love through Humble Service”), which will be be included in the forthcoming Piano Prelude Series, volume 2 (tunes beginning with B/C).
+Concordia Publishing House has commissioned Timothy Shaw to write a new setting of the hymn tune “Herzlich lieb” (“Lord, Thee I Love with All My Heart”), which will be be included in the forthcoming Piano Prelude Series, volume 5 (tunes beginning with H/I).
 Building upon the success of Hymn Prelude Library, Concordia is now embarking on another exciting project: Piano Prelude Series.
 Like the Hymn Prelude Library, this collection will feature preludes on all the hymns of Lutheran Service Book, but this time for piano.